 Petersburg • East • Southeast • West • MonumentsMarkers • FactsTimeline

-Stop 8 on the Petersburg National Battlefield Eastern Front Auto TourThe monument to Confederate Major General William Mahone is on the west side of The Crater at Stop Eight on the Petersburg National Battlefield Eastern Front Auto Tour.
+Stop 8 on the Petersburg National Battlefield Eastern Front Auto TourThe monument to Confederate Major General William Mahone is on the west side of The Crater at Stop Eight on the Petersburg Eastern Front Auto Tour.
 A monument to Mahoney’s Brigade is nearby.

 Monument to Confederate Major General William Mahone